 It is not just the spiritual needs of the people being ministered to in the countries Pope Francis is visiting this month during his tour through South America.
 While many will be uplifted spiritually from the Pontiff’s presence, he is also hoping to make political peace.

-Francis is starting his visit in Ecuador where a million of the faithful gathered along the highway between the airport and the capitol city Quito.
-Car loads, and party buses filled to the maximum as well as those on foot congregated the avenues hoping to get a glimpse of Francis in his Popemobile.
+Francis is starting his visit in Ecuador where over a million of the faithful gathered along the highway between the airport and the capitol city Quito.
+Car loads and party buses filled to the maximum as well as those on foot congregated the avenues hoping to get a glimpse of Francis in his Popemobile.
+Not even a St Catharines denture clinic can keep it’s patients from travelling to see the pope between appointments.

 Francis will also include Bolivia and Paraguay in his itinerary.
 Three countries that are considered the poorest in South America.
 His personal ministry has always been to the poor.
 Known as the Pope to the poor he gives special attention to what society often terms the “throwaway culture”.